rulerhao/Left_Or_Right_Eyes/README.md

 # What need to do
 Please download files like training database and example videos from here:https://drive.google.com/file/d/1V7BwNymPVMJeMbg9UIHqsMu_PC_ZiWPx/view?usp=sharing
+And run "Exeute20180402.m"
 # What the program do ?
 It provides a method to identify images that which are left eye or right eye.
 If we know which eye is the picture.
 We can rise the accuracy of iris location and radius.
-That's because two eyes' eyelash of people on the opposite side. you need to do just put "Cartesian2" and "netTransfer" to your folder.
-And run "Exeute20180402.m"
+That's because two eyes' eyelash of people on the opposite side.

 # Layer introduction
 convolution